michedomingo/-holbertonschool-low_level_programming/0x00-hello_world/README.md

 </details>

 ### [9.
 UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity](./101-quote.c)
-<details><summary>Instructions</summary>

-Write a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.
+<details><summary>Write a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.</summary>

 * You are not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts
 * Your program should return 1
 * Your program should compile without any warnings when using the -Wall gcc option